 But the political realities facing that part of the world at this time couldn’t be avoided.

-Instructively, the wall proved inadequate to the task.
+Instructively, the wall proved inadequate in keeping people out.

 The wall hasn’t stopped refugees; it’s just made crossing more dangerous.
 Local people have been supporting refugees by bringing them dry clothing, food, and tarps to shelter under while they find a way to declare asylum safely.
 I went with a group into the woods and met with two Syrian men who had been in the forest for five days.
 They had trench foot and only a small backpack of supplies.
 After I helped them with supplies, they told me about their experiences with animals in the woods and asked if we could take a selfie together to send back to their parents.
 They wanted to prove to their family that there are still good people in the world.

 In her report in January 2023, Nhatt said that, in addition to posting about her project on social media and in her newsletter, she had written her book proposal and had begun work on her museum show and graphic novel.